camilleberg/camilleberg.github.io/projects.md

   <h2>Kernel Ridge Regression for PDEs</h2>
   <div class="project-subtitle">2026</div>
   <p class="project-abstract">
     I consider the Lotka-Volterra predator-prey system, a classical system of ODEs governing population dynamics.
 Rather than assuming knowledge of the governing equations, we treat the system as a black box and attempt to learn its dynamics purely from observations of the state trajectory.
 Specifically, given 50 observations of the prey and predator populations at times $t_n = 0.4n$, $n = 0, \ldots, 49$, I design a two-stage kernel regression pipeline to recover the unknown vector field $f = (f_1, f_2)$ driving the system.
-In the first stage, we smooth the observed trajectories using an RBF kernel and differentiate analytically to obtain derivative estimates.
-In the second stage, we learn the map from state space to derivatives using a second kernel $\Gamma$, comparing three kernel families: RBF, polynomial, and exponential.
+In the first stage, I smooth the observed trajectories using an RBF kernel and differentiate analytically to obtain derivative estimates.
+In the second stage, I learn the map from state space to derivatives using a second kernel $\Gamma$, comparing three kernel families: RBF, polynomial, and exponential.
 We find that the degree-2 polynomial kernel achieves the lowest error across all metrics, with a mean absolute error of $0.1564$ for $f_1$ and $0.1232$ for $f_2$.
   </p>
   <div class="project-footer">
     <div class="project-tags">